maxbarrett/web-components/README.md

 document.body.appendChild(clone);
 ```

-Best to append template content to a shadow root.
+Best practice to append template content to a shadow root.

 There's no way to 'preload' assets of a template for both server and client.

-Outer templates will not activate inner templates – Nested templates require their children to also be manually activated.
+Outer templates will not activate inner templates – each must be manually activated individially.

 Taken from [HTML5 Rocks](http://www.html5rocks.com/en/tutorials/webcomponents/template/)